 Last year, just before school let out for the summer, a mother and her daughter tragically died in the town where I live.
 The ripples of grief spread quickly through our community.
 The entire town struggled to make sense of the loss, and many of us searched for the right words to share with our own kids.
-I consider myself somewhat fluent in the language of grief, so I was surprised when the emotion of these deaths left me a bit verbally paralyzed.
+I consider myself somewhat fluent in the language of grief, as the CEO of Experience, a network of free grief camps for youth, so I was surprised when the emotion of these deaths left me a bit verbally paralyzed.
 I offer the following suggestions and language to those who find themselves in need of some guidance.

 1. Be the one to break the news.